voidauth/voidauth/docs/OIDC-Guides.md

 > Placeholders are used for common settings, like **your-client-id**, **your-client-secret**, **example.com**, and **Copy from VoidAuth OIDC Info**.
 OIDC (Endpoint) Info can be found in the dropdown tab on the admin OIDC and OIDC Client Create pages.

 > [!CAUTION]
 > Client IDs **must** be unique between clients.
 Client Secrets **must** be long and randomly generated.
-VoidAuth provides a generation option in the Client Secret field and an option to copy it to the clipboard for use in the OIDC Client application.
+VoidAuth provides options to generate the Client Secret field and to copy it to the clipboard for use in the OIDC Client application.
 Client Secrets are encrypted on disk.

 ## Immich
 In Immich: